CsatiZoltan/CristalX/docs/source/algorithms.md

 ![geom_and_topo](images/geom_and_topo.svg)

-In the following, we describe two algorithms to find out which two grains are incident to a branch (remember that [always two grains neighbor a branch](#skeleton-of-the-image)).
+In the following, we describe an algorithm to find out which two grains are incident to a branch (remember that [always two grains neighbor a branch](#skeleton-of-the-image)).

-#### Algorithm 1
+#### Algorithm

 The neighbor search around every node of a branch is performed and the two most common labels are chosen.
 Since in the image representation the grain is a set of pixels having the same label, the selected two labels give the neighboring two grains to a branch.

-#### Algorithm 2

-Finding the neighboring labels to every node of a branch may take a lot of time for high-resolution images.
-Hence, another strategy has also been implemented in which the neighbor search is performed only for the end points of the branches.
-The common neighboring grains to the two end points of a branch are the grains that contain the branch.

 #### Neighbor definitions